 She urged everyone to keep advancing gender equality, combating negative gender stereotypes and norms, and empowering women in all facets of their lives.

-Inmates gave performances at the event, including dancing, singing, and a mother reading a heartfelt letter from her son.
+Inmates gave performances at the event as well, including dancing, singing, and a mother reading a heartfelt letter from her son.

 To assist female inmates in maintaining their health and dignity, the hygiene bags for women were stocked with items like shampoo, conditioner, vaseline, soap, sanitary pads, a toothbrush, toothpaste, and body lotion.
 The baby bags contained a blanket, clothes, and diapers.